📖 7 min read

 The Anatomy of an AI Interview: How Intervu.dev Helps You Practice Under Pressure

-The hardest part of a coding interview isn’t just writing the code—it’s managing the conversation while you solve a hard problem.
+The hardest part of a coding interview isn’t just writing the code.
+It’s managing the conversation while you solve a hard problem.

 At Intervu.dev, we’ve built an AI mock coding interviewer that doesn’t just check your syntax; it replicates the dynamics of a real interview.
 It interrupts, asks for clarification, hints when you’re stuck, and expects you to verify your work.